top of page

 Section 2.03 Dues and Tournament Fees

-3.Tournament fees shall be $100.00 per tournament per team, divided as follows: $80.00 to the tournament payout, $10.00 to big bass payout (optional), $10.00 to the 8lb Bass Progressive Pot (optional).
-Anglers who wish to fish shall pay $40 for the tournament fee.
-Solo anglers paying $80 shall be paid 100% of the winnings for the place they finish in.
+2.Tournament fees shall be $100.00 per tournament per team, divided as follows: $80.00 to the tournament payout, $10.00 to big bass payout (optional), $10.00 to the 8lb Bass Progressive Pot (optional).
+Anglers who wish to fish solo shall pay $40 for the tournament fee.
 Solo anglers paying $40 shall be paid 100% for the place they finish in.
 Solo anglers must pay 100% of fee for Club Championship.

-8.Guests shall pay tournament fee, and shall be eligible for big bass and other prize, if paid in advance of tournament start time.
-Guest will not be eligible for 8lb pot unless they pay to current.
-Member fishing with guest will not be eligible to win 8lb pot for tournament fished with guest, unless the guest pays to get current.
+7.Guests shall pay tournament fee and shall be eligible for big bass and other prize, if paid in advance of tournament start time.
+Guest will not be eligible for 8lb pot.
+Member fishing with guest will not be eligible to win 8lb pot for tournament fished with guest.
 Guest may not qualify for other club programs.

 1st place = 50% of tournament fees